-- If necessary, write a script and have the person practice it.
+- If necessary, write a script and practice it.

-For more, see seven Best Business Voicemail Greetings.
+For more, see the Seven Best Business Voicemail Greetings.

 Be a little different

 Most of us hear the usual “Press one for this, Press two for that” drill too often.
-Is there a way you can make your phone menu a little more creative, especially if it matches your brand?
-For example, you might consider using just a touch of humor — but ONLY if it fits your brand, is actually funny, and in no way causes callers to spend more time listening to your recordings and menus).
+If there is a way you can make your phone menu a little more creative, especially to match your brand, do it.
+For example, you could consider using a touch of humor or irony (if it fits your brand, is actually funny, and in no way causes callers to spend more time listening to your recordings and menus).
 Be careful here though, uniqueness is a double-edged sword.
 It can help your branding if done right, but it could also turn customers away if mishandled.

-Regularly analyze callers’ behavior and adjust your phone menu accordingly
+Regularly analyze caller behavior and adjust your phone menu accordingly

-Just as Google Analytics can help you improve the effectiveness of your website, your small business phone system’s analytics can help you better understand which menu options are chosen most frequently, among other things.
-With that information, you can update your phone menu to improve the callers’ experience.
-For example, if you learn that a majority of callers press option no. four to speak with someone in customer support, then consider making that option no. one.
+Just as Google Analytics can help you improve the effectiveness of your website, your business phone system’s analytics can help you better understand which menu options callers chose most frequently, among other things.
+With that information, you can update your phone menu to improve the call experience.
+For example, if you learn that a majority of callers press option four to speak with someone in customer support, then consider making that the first option.

 Know how you will measure your phone menu’s success

 What is the Key Performance Indicator (KPI) for your phone menu?
-Is it to reduce operating costs or increase sales?
-Determine what your top business goals are for your phone menu and then use your analytics to measure how well (or not) you’re meeting those goals.
+Is it to reduce operating costs or to increase sales?
+Determine what your top business goals are for your phone menu and then use your analytics to measure how well you are (or aren’t) meeting those goals.